majensen/libneo4j-omni/README.md

 ```

 If you encounter warnings or errors during the build, please report them at
-https://github.com/majensen/libneo4j-omni/issues.
+<https://github.com/majensen/libneo4j-omni/issues>.
 If you wish to proceed
-dispite warnings, please invoke configure with the `--disable-werror`.
+despite warnings, please invoke configure with the `--disable-werror`.

 NOTE: Recent versions of Mac OS X ship without the OpenSSL header files, and
 autoconf doesn't pick this up (yet).
 If you used the homebrew install method,